 Marie Kondo helps you create a home full of joy

-Marie Kondo’s method has you sort through your items and keeps only the items that spark joy for you or your family members.
-This might sound like a controversial method, but as I found myself going through her method, I found myself more content with my home.
+Marie Kondo’s method has you sort through your items and keeps only the things that spark joy for you or your family members.
+This might sound like a controversial method, but as I found myself going through her process, I found myself more content with my home.
 When you fill your home with only items that bring you joy, you are happier.

 Tidying is merely a means to an end